chanzuckerberg/cellxgene/dev_docs/schema_guide.md

 ### `cellxgene schema validate`

-The next `cellxgene schema` subcommand validates that a given h5ad follows a version of the schema.
-It accepts two
+The next `cellxgene schema` subcommand is `cellxgene schema validate`, and it validates that a given h5ad follows a version of the schema.
+It accepts two parameters:
-parameters:

 1. The h5ad file to check
 2. The version of the schema to check against.